Independent medical education

 Systemic mastocytosis (SM):

-• Treatment algorithms in SM, with particular interest in treatment guidance for patients with SM-AHN
+• Treatment algorithms in SM, with particular interest in treatment guidance for patients with SM with an associated hematologic neoplasm (SM-AHN)

 To apply, please submit your request via the Blueprint funding portal.